retico-team/konvens-tutorial/tutorial/03_tts.md

 ## Adding the SpeechBrain ASR module

-In order to synthesize the text that is coming from the asr module, we need to create a speechbraintts module and a speaker module first:
+In order to synthesize the text that is coming from the asr module, you need to create a speechbraintts module and a speaker module first:

 ```python
 tts = modules.SpeechBrainTTSModule(language="en")